rishitamathur27/Cricket-T20-2023-Data-Analysis/README.md

 1. Data collection from the cricket data website.
 2. Data preparation using pandas.
 3. Built visuals in dashboard using Power BI.

+Using the 'BrightData' to collect the data from the urls inspite of writing the scraping code.
+As, it uses proxy n/w for building web scrapers.